Gromov hyperbolicity of pseudoconvex finite type domains in $\mathbb{C}^2$: Gromov hyperbolicity of model domains

 \section{Gromov hyperbolicity of model domains}

 In this section we prove the Gromov hyperbolicity of the Catlin distance in the model domains.
 In particular if the polynomial is homogeneous, using Proposition \ref{cathom} we have the Gromov hyperbolicity of the Kobayashi distance.
+The strategy is inspired by the proof in \cite{Zim1} of Gromov hyperbolicity of convex finite type domains.